vuongducphuong/documentation/content/applications/general/users/companies.rst

 .. image:: companies/purchase_order_inter_company.png
    :align: center
-   :alt: View of the purchase created on JS Store US from JS Store Belgium in Odoo
+   :alt: View of the purchase created on JS Store US from JS Store Belgium in Leansoft

 .. note::
    Products have to be configured as *Can be sold* and must be shared between the companies.